 She has been teaching writing for over 35 years, and on the staff of the Humber School for Writers since 1988, for which she earned the Calliope Award for Outstanding Writing & Teaching, from Humber College in 2003.
 She has given writing workshops not only in Canada but Australia, France, Switzerland, Hong Kong, and the Philippines.
 About Isabel and her retreat at Le Mas Blanc, Antanas Sileika wrote on the Humber blog: “She has always been one of the most gentle and caring teachers in the Humber program, so I can’t imagine anyone ever leaving the place without having learned something.”
-Here are more details about her career.

 I met Isabel at a meat counter in Nairobi, Kenya.
-Well, ok, we’d met briefly when I was taking a writing class with Leon Rooke and she was teaching another group, at St. Lawrence College in Kingston, and I found out she was in Kenya.
+We’d met briefly when I was taking a writing class with Leon Rooke and she was teaching another group, at St. Lawrence College in Kingston, and I found out she was in Kenya.
 So I had my ears perked for an Ontario accent.
 To this day I am glad I plucked up my courage to talk to her when she joined me at the meat counter.
 From then on, we went for walks in Lone Tree Estate.
 I remember a party she gave herself, of the women friends she had collected during her three years in Kenya – laughter, warmth, and great food.
-The following are her written answers to my written questions.
+The following are her written answers to my written questions. —DM

 Why did you decide to set up this retreat?